evcc-io/evcc.io/content/_index.en.md

 ## We 💚 good UI

-We want make solar charging easy for everyone.
+We want to make solar charging easy for everyone.
 In the best-case scenario, this works without manual interventions and regular setting adjustments.
 But if you do want to see what the system is doing, we have a **clean and responsive web interface** ready to go.

 {{< theme-switch >}}